Back to Tax Guide

 How-To Guide

-TaxProMax Filing Guide: How to File Your Taxes Online (2026)
+NRS Rev360 Filing Guide (formerly TaxProMax): How to File Your Taxes Online (2026)

-A complete walkthrough of filing your taxes on Nigeria's TaxProMax portal under the new NTA 2025 rules.
+A complete walkthrough of filing your taxes on Nigeria's NRS Rev360 portal — the platform that replaced TaxProMax — under the new NTA 2025 rules.

 TaxJeje Team7 February 202612 min read